ansys/pydpf-core/doc/source/user_guide/tutorials/mathematics/basic_maths.rst

     field5.scoping.ids = [1, 2, 3]
     field6.scoping.ids = [3, 4, 5]

-    print(field5,"\n")
-    print(field5.data,"\n")
-    print(field6,"\n")
-    print(field6.data,"\n")
+    # Print the Fields
+    print("Field 5", "\n", field5, "\n")
+    print("Field 6", "\n",field6,"\n")

+    # Print the Fields data
+    print("Field 5 data", "\n", field5.data,"\n")
+    print("Field 6 data", "\n", field6.data,"\n")

-Here the only entities with matching ids are the third one of the first field, and the first one of the second field.
+Here the only entities with matching ids are:

+- The third one of the first field
+- The first one of the second field.

 Other entities elementary data is not taken into account when using an operator that needs two operands.

 For example the |add| operator: